am-kantox/finitomata/README.md

 ## Special Events

-If the event name is ended with a bang (e. g. `idle --> |start!| started`) _and_ this transition is the only one allowed from this state, it’d be considered as _determined_ and FSM will be transitioned into the new state instantly.
+If the event name is ended with a bang (e. g. `idle --> |start!| started`) _and_ this event is the only one allowed from this state (there might be several transitions though,) it’d be considered as _determined_ and FSM will be transitioned into the new state instantly.

 If the event name is ended with a question mark (e. g. `idle --> |start?| started`,) the transition is considered as expected to fail; no `on_failure/2` callback would